 While matching in length and width, the 40 foot high cube shipping container provides an additional foot in height, reaching 9.5 feet (2.895m).
 This extra vertical space in the high cube model brings the capacity to roughly 2,700 cubic feet (76.45 cubic metres).
 However, although these containers have an extra foot of vertical space, their payload doesn’t differ much in comparison to the standard models and, again, is approximately 59,000 pounds (≈26.77 tonnes) of cargo.

-In any case, it’s important to consider the container’s tare weight (the empty weight of the container) as well, which is usually around 8,750 pounds (3,970 kg) when planning the cargo for these containers.
+In any case, it’s important to consider the container’s tare weight (the empty weight of the shipping container) as well, which is usually around 8,750 pounds (3,970 kg) when planning the cargo for these containers.

 40ft shipping container internal dimensions